TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

 .. attribute:: Pattern.pattern

-   The pattern string from which the pattern object was compiled.
+   The pattern string kutoka which the pattern object was compiled.

 .. versionchanged:: 3.7